-- (1) An explanation of the service, its application, and any material exclusions, reservations, restrictions, limitations, modifications, or conditions. - (2) If services are bundled, an identification and explanation of service components and associated prices. - (3) An identification and explanation of: - (a) Any one-time or nonrecurring charge(s) (e.g., penalties and open-ended clauses). - (b) Recurring charge(s) (e.g., usage). - (4) An explanation of how the customer can access the approximate generation resource mix and environmental disclosure data, as prescribed in rule 4901:1-10-31 of the Administrative Code. - $(\underline{C}\underline{P})$ Unfair and deceptive acts or practices.
+- (1) An explanation of the service, its application, and any material exclusions, reservations, restrictions, limitations, modifications, or conditions. - (2) If services are bundled, an identification and explanation of service components and associated prices. - (3) An identification and explanation of: - (a) Any one-time or nonrecurring charge(s) (e.g., penalties and open-ended clauses). - (b) Recurring charge(s) (e.g., usage). - (4) An explanation of how the customer can access the approximate generation resource mix and environmental disclosure data, as prescribed in rule 4901:1-10-31 of the Administrative Code. - (D) (C) Unfair and deceptive acts or practices.
 No electric utility shall commit an unfair or deceptive act or practice in connection with the promotion or provision of service, including an omission of material information.
 An unfair or deceptive act/practice includes, but is not limited to, the following: - (1) An electric utility states to a customer that distribution service will or may be disconnected unless the customer pays any amount due for a non-tariffed or non-regulated service. - (2) An electric utility charges a customer for a service for which the customer did not make an initial affirmative order.
 An affirmative order means that a customer or applicant for service must positively elect to subscribe to a service before it is added to the account.
-Failure to refuse an offered or proposed service is not an affirmative order for the service.
+Failure to refuse an offered or proposed service is not an affirmative order for the service. - (E) (D) Customer specific information. - (1) An electric utility shall not disclose a customer's account number without the customer's consent and proof of that consent as delineated in paragraph (E)(4) of this rule, or a court or commission directive ordering disclosure, except for the following purposes: - (a) An electric utility's collections and/or credit reporting activities.